cemu-project/Cemu/BUILD.md

 4. `cmake --build build`
 5. You should now have a Cemu executable file in the /bin folder, which you can run using `./bin/Cemu_release`.

+#### Creating an app bundle
+- If you want to create an app bundle instead of a raw executable, append the following flag to the command in step 3:
+   - `-DMACOS_BUNDLE=ON`

 #### Troubleshooting steps
 - If step 3 gives you an error about not being able to find ninja, try appending the following to the command and try again:
    - **On an Apple Silicon Mac:** `-DCMAKE_MAKE_PROGRAM=/opt/homebrew/bin/ninja`